-Dawn Provost, Executive Director
+Dawn Palowski, Executive Director

-Kathy Thurston, Business Office Manager
+Erika Mayo, Business Office Manager

-Chuck Meeks, Maintenance Supervisor
+Chuck Meeks, Maintenance Director

 Charles (Chuck) Meeks was born in Michigan’s Upper Peninsula.
 Shortly after his birth, he and his family moved to Essex Junction, Vermont where he was raised.
 As a young man, Chuck spent several years in Alaska, moving back to Vermont when he was 26 years old.
 Since his return to Vermont, he has lived in Williamstown, Stowe, and currently resides in Montpelier with his wife, Diane.
 They have three children and a new grandson.
 Chuck has worked in the construction trades throughout Central Vermont and brings years of experience to his position of Maintenance Supervisor to O.M.
 Fisher Home, Inc. Chuck is responsible for all maintenance for both The Gary Residence and Westview Meadows.
 He was 2013 Maintenance Supervisor of the Year by Vermont Health Care Association.
 In addition to his expertise, you can always count on Chuck’s friendly demeanor and ready smile.